MiguelGarcaoSilva/LinearRegression-Numpy/README.md

 # LinearRegression
-This project implements Linear Regression using only NumPy.
+This project implements Linear Regression with gradient descent using only NumPy.